-Candidates are assigned a Clinical Field Supervisor for their 20-day student teaching placement.
+Candidates are assigned a Clinical Field Supervisor for each Quarter/Situation during student teaching.
 The Clinical Field Supervisor is the liaison between the university, cooperating teacher, and the student teacher.
-In addition, the Supervisor is the course instructor for the student teaching course.
+In addition, the Supervisor is the course instructor for the student teaching course(s).
 Their major role is to observe the candidate and provide feedback and assistance to both the candidate and the cooperating teacher.
 The Clinical Field Supervisor's influence and representation of SUNY Fredonia will be important to all that are involved.